Bobby Riggs: Personal life and death

 Riggs was married twice, and had two sons from the first marriage, and three sons and a daughter from the second.
-Before he was 21 Riggs dated a fellow tennis player Pauline Betz.
+Before he was 21, Riggs dated fellow tennis player Pauline Betz.
 Then, at the Illinois state tournament, he met Catherine "Kay" Fischer.
 They married in early December 1939 in Chicago, and divorced in the early 1950s.

 Riggs met his second wife, Priscilla Wheelan, on the courts of the LaGorce Country Club in Miami.
 Priscilla came from a wealthy family that owned the prominent America Photograph Corporation based in New York.
 They married in September 1952, divorced in 1971, and remarried in 1991.

 Riggs was diagnosed with prostate cancer in 1988.
 He and Lornie Kuhle founded the Bobby Riggs Tennis Club and Museum in Encinitas, California to increase awareness of the disease and house his memoirs/trophies.
 Riggs died on October 25, 1995, at his home in Leucadia, Encinitas, California, aged 77.
 He was survived by two sons from his first marriage, three children from his second marriage, two brothers and four grandchildren.

 In his final days, Riggs remained in friendly contact with Billie Jean King, and King phoned him often.
 She called him shortly before his death, offering to visit him, but he did not want her to see him in his condition.
 She phoned him one last time, the night before his death and, according to King in an HBO documentary about her, the last thing she told Riggs was "I love you."